2021: August: Vietnam

-Organizing institutions and sponsors – California Academy of Sciences, US National Science Foundation, Institute of Ecology and Biological Resources, Hanoi
+Organizing institutions and sponsors – California Academy of Sciences, US National Science Foundation, and New Guinea Binatang Research Center (BRC), Madang, Papua New Guinea

-Cost: Course fees are estimated at $450.
-The fees cover food, lodging, and local transportation to the Cuc Phuong National Park from Hanoi.
-Participants must also cover all transportation costs between home and Hanoi, and must cover the costs of a taxi from the airport, meals, and hotel while in Hanoi.
+Cost: Course fees are estimated at $950.
+The fees cover food, lodging, and local transportation to BRC from Madang Airport.
+Participants must also cover all transportation costs between home and Madang airport.

-Brian Fisher (Coordinator), An Dang IEBR, Bonnie Blaimer, NCSU and Museum für Naturkunde, Michael Branstetter, USDA-ARS Utah State University; California Academy of Sciences; Flavia Esteves, California Academy of Sciences; Jack Longino, University of Utah; Andrea Lucky, University of Florida; Corrie Moreau, Cornell University; Phil Ward, University of California, Davis;
+Brian Fisher (Coordinator), Michael Branstetter, USDA-ARS Utah State University; California Academy of Sciences; Flavia Esteves, California Academy of Sciences; Jack Longino, University of Utah; Phil Ward, University of California, Davis; Jacob Yombai, PNG National Agricultural Research Institute

 The ANT COURSE Program